 - “Exclusive extras” like special items, gifts, and cardholder anniversary offers (subject to restrictions)

-- No foreign transaction fees: Shoppers can make purchases at international Target locations without racking up additional charges
+- No foreign transaction fees: Shoppers can make purchases at international Target locations without racking up additional charges.
+(There are lots of other cards that don’t charge foreign transaction fees either)

 Target REDcard Fees & Drawbacks